-The solvent reservoir bracket holds two 180-mL solvent bottles and is secured to the left, upper rear corner of the GC side panel.
+The solvent reservoir bracket holds two 180-mL solvent bottles and is secured to the left side panel of the 3800 GC.

-In this procedure, you will need the following:
+To install the solvent reservoir bracket, you will need the following:

 - 2.5-inch strip of adhesive-backed neoprene tape.
-The tape comes with the Standard Accessory Kit (P/N 03-908989-90). - No. 2 Phillips screwdriver.
+The tape comes with the Standard Accessory Kit (P/N 03-918704-91). - No. 2 Phillips screwdriver. - 1.
+Remove the upper left corner screw on the 3800 side panel. - 2.
+Affix the 2.5-inch strip of neoprene tape to the rear surface of the reservoir bracket.
+Do not cover the bracket center hole.